capeprivacy/cape-dataframes/docs/index.md

 Cape Dataframes allows you to write data privacy policies and data transformations to integrate with [Pandas](https://pandas.pydata.org/) and [Spark](https://spark.apache.org/).

-You can view the source code in the [Cape Python GitHub Repository](https://github.com/capeprivacy/cape-dataframes).
+You can view the source code in the [Cape Dataframes GitHub Repository](https://github.com/capeprivacy/cape-dataframes).

 ## Use cases